Resistance against algorithms and platforms ¿Towards the articulation of a global social movement?

 The end of identity as a political aggregation strategy: emerging assemblages

 Teknokultura.
-Journal of Digital Culture and Social Movements of the Complutense University of Madrid, indexed in JCR, Dialnet Métricas and with FECYT indicator, seal, calls for articles and video-essays for a thematic issue is calling for articles and video essays for thematic issue on "The end of identity as a strategy of political aggregation: emerging assemblages" to be published in vol. 23(2) July-December 2026 (final version) or immediately after its acceptance (online preview).
+Revista de Cultura Digital y Movimientos Sociales of the Universidad Complutense de Madrid, indexed in JRC, Dialnet Metrics and with FECYT seal, calls for articles and video-essays for a thematic issue "The end of identity as a strategy of political aggregation: emerging assemblages" to be published in vol. 23(2) July-December 2026 (final version) or immediately after its acceptance (online preview).

 It is undeniable that identity politics have brought significant advances in the promotion of social justice and the political participation of socially excluded groups, favouring awareness and solidarity between related identity categories.
 Identity, as a theoretical and political tool, has been the focus of feminist movements, struggles for sexual and gender diversity and anti-racism, among others.
 Although identity movements have served to win rights and freedoms, identity politics are currently being assimilated by the dominant governmental logics, for example, through the notion of the “white wound”.
 The populist right has been able to co-opt identity politics, positioning itself as the defender of dominant identities and eclipsing the necropolitical background of its proposals.